What Does the Quran Say About Racism?November 17, 2019 2023-11-21 16:39

-Although our society has grown markedly more inclusive over the past couple of decades, it remains virtually impossible to go a week without hearing about some sort of racially motivated attack or a famous figure being accused of prejudice.
+Although our society’s appearance has markedly changed over the past couple of decades, it remains virtually impossible to go a week without hearing about some sort of racially motivated murder or attack, or a famous figure being exposed of their prejudicial opinions.
 Unfortunately, racism has continued to be an issue worldwide in the present time as well as the past.
-During the time of Muhammad ﷺ, segregation was extremely common.
+During the time of Prophet Muhammad ﷺ, segregation was extremely common.
 In Mecca, where people generally identified themselves with a particular tribe, racism was a fact of life.
-Violence between tribes was common and only increased as Muhammad's ﷺ following grew.
+Those who were fringe or client members of tribes were vulnerable to mistreatment, being taken advantage of, and violated.
+Fighting and violence between tribes was common and only increased as Prophet Muhammad’s ﷺ following grew.
 Muslims experienced monumental discrimination in the early days of Islam, with some being driven out of their homes for their religious beliefs.
-It should come as no surprise, then, that Muhammad had some pretty strong opinions about racism.
-Throughout his prophethood, Muhammad ﷺ encouraged his followers to be kind and courteous towards members of other tribes, races, and religions.
-His teachings on the importance of inclusivity can today be found in the Hadith, complementing similar sentiments in the Quran.
-In this article, we're going to be looking at what the Quran and Hadith have to say about racism.
+Most importantly, the belief and practice of racism is inherently against tawheed (the belief in the Oneness of God).
+Racism raises one group of human beings over others in a godlike way–not in the way they treat the demoted group, but in justifying their supremacy over them.
+Only Allah سُبْحَانَهُ وَتَعَالَى wills who is chosen above others, and His will is always just and merciful.
+It should come as no surprise, then, that Prophet Muhammad ﷺ had strong teachings against racism.
+Throughout his prophethood, the Messenger of Allah ﷺ encouraged his followers to be kind and courteous towards members of other tribes, ethnicities, and religions.
+His teachings on the importance of inclusivity can today be found in the hadith, complementing similar teachings in the Quran.
+In this article, we’re going to be looking at what the Quran and sunnah have to say about racism.

-For thousands of years, most religions promoted a sort of "them versus us" mentality.
-Bar a select few, the vast majority of religions considered their adherents to be "chosen" and anybody who did not share their faith to be inferior.
-The same can be said when it comes to races and nationalities.
-It was not until the Quran was revealed to Muhammad that a religion began seriously spreading the belief that everybody is equal, even if they do not adhere to a particular set of religious beliefs.
-The reasoning for this can be found in the below excerpt from the Quran:
+For thousands of years, most religions promoted a sort of “them versus us” mentality.
+Bar a select few, the vast majority of religions considered their adherents to be “chosen” and anybody who did not share their faith to be inferior.
+The same can be said when it comes to ethnicities and nationalities.
+It was not until the Quran was revealed to Prophet Muhammadﷺ that a religion began seriously spreading the belief that every soul is equal to the other, even if they do not adhere to a particular set of religious beliefs.
+The reasoning for this can be found in the excerpt below from the Quran: “And among His signs is the creation of the heavens and the earth, and the diversity of your tongues and your colors.
+Indeed, in this, there are sure signs for a people of knowledge!” –Quran 30, 22

-This passage was something of an anomaly for its time.
-It went in direct contrast to other religious texts, which generally taught a specific group or groups of people were the people of God.
+This passage was something of a wonder for its time.
+It directly contrasted with other religious texts, which generally taught a specific group or groups of people were the “people of God.”
 Instead, it tells us that all of mankind was created by God, with languages and races coming into existence by design.
 This is something to keep in mind today as gentrification and Westernization sweeps the world, almost eradicating the other tongues and cultures created by God.

-"O people, your Lord is one and your father Adam is one.
+“O People!
+Lend me an attentive ear, for I know not whether after this year I shall ever be amongst you again.
+Therefore, listen carefully to what I am saying and take these words to those who could not be present here today….”
+He continued with: “O People, your Lord is one and your father Adam is one.
 There is no favor of an Arab over a foreigner, nor a foreigner over an Arab, and neither white skin over black skin, nor black skin over white skin, except by righteousness.
-Have I not delivered the message?"
+Have I not delivered the message?”

 –Musnad Aḥmad 22978

 Could it be made any clearer than that?
-Reading this Hadith in the present day, we can pick up a distinct feeling of urgency.
-Muhammad ﷺ was trying desperately to drive the message of inclusivity home to his followers, many of whom had come to think of themselves as better than non-Muslims and non-Arabs despite the Quran's teachings on race.
+Reading this hadith in the present day, we can pick up a distinct feeling of urgency.
+In this speech, the Prophet Muhammad ﷺ was trying fervently to drive the message of inclusivity home to his followers, many of who were newcomers to the religion and had deep-seeded beliefs that they were better than non-Muslims and non-Arabs.
+This was their way of life.
 Of course, the passage above contains valuable advice for all people, regardless of their religion or ethnicity.

 In the Western world, we tend to look at other cultures with a degree of suspicion.
-This often poses a challenge for Muslim converts, who must travel to Mecca - a city with a culture very different to that in which they were raised - to complete the Islamic pillar of Hajj.
+This often poses a challenge for Muslim converts, who must travel to Mecca–a city with a culture very different to that in which they were raised–to complete the Islamic pillar of Hajj.
 In a way, this fear of unknown cultures is understandable.
-After all, it is only natural for us to be wary of something - anything - with which we are unfamiliar.
-Plus, Middle Eastern and other non-Western countries look upon the West with equal, if not greater, suspicion.
+After all, it is only natural for us to be wary of something – anything – with which we are unfamiliar.
+Plus, Middle Eastern and other no-Western countries look upon the West with equal, if not greater, suspicion.
 These feelings are ill-advised on both ends.
 Furthermore, they are in direct contradiction to the message of the Quran.
 Take the following passage, for example:

-"Oh men!
-Behold, We have created you all out of a male and a female, and have made you into nations and tribes, so that you might come to know one another.
+“O Men!
+Behold!
+We have created you all out of a male and a female, and have made you into nations and tribes, so that you might come to know one another.
 Verily, the noblest of you in the sight of Allah is the one who is most deeply conscious of Him.
-Behold, Allah is All-Knowing, All-Aware"
+Behold!
+Allah is All-Knowing, All-Aware” –(Quran 49:13)

 In this extract, Allah again declares, in no uncertain terms, that diversity among mankind is no accident.
-It was created, as all things are, by design.
+It was created, as all things are, by design and with purpose.
 The passage then builds on this point, discussing the importance of mingling among the tribes and races.
-Allah wants us not to keep our distance from those who are not like us, but rather to "come to know one another".
-When we explore and embrace cultural differences in this manner, we are introduced to new ideas and learn lessons upon which our own cultural can build a firmer foundation.
+Allah does not want us to keep our distance from those who are not like us, but rather to “come to know one another.”
+When we explore and embrace cultural differences in this manner, we are introduced to new ideas and learn lessons upon which our own culture can build a firmer foundation.

-"Whoever is slow to good deeds will not be hastened by his lineage."
+“Whoever is slow to good deeds will not be hastened by his lineage.”- Ṣaḥīḥ Muslim 2699

 We understand that gender does not equate to race, nor does racism equate to sexism.
 However, so much has been written by anti-Islam authors accusing the Quran of sexism that we feel it would be remiss of us not to respond to such claims in this article.
 We will, of course, discuss the subject of gender and Islam in much greater detail in a later article.
 For now, however, let’s take a look at this passage from the Quran: